pyvista/pyvista/docs/plotting/widgets.rst

 Sphere Widget
 ~~~~~~~~~~~~~

-The slider widget can be enabled and disabled by the
+The sphere widget can be enabled and disabled by the
 :func:`pyvista.WidgetHelper.add_sphere_widget` and
 :func:`pyvista.WidgetHelper.clear_sphere_widgets` methods respectively.
 This is a very versatile widget as it can control vertex location that can